jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 Wow!
 This is actually **better** than our initial, hand-written `if` statement.
 Reason compiled what used to be a string literal `'SuccessScreen'` to just the number `2`.
-Reason can do this safely because custom-defined types in Reason **can't** be treated like strings, so it doesn't matter if the names get mangled.
+Reason can do this safely because custom-defined types in Reason **aren't** strings, so it doesn't matter if the names get mangled.

 Taking a step back, Reason's type system delivered on the promise of types in a way Flow couldn't:

 - We wrote high-level, expressive code.
-- The type checker gave us strong guarantees about the correctness (exhaustiveness) of our code.
+- The type checker gave us strong guarantees about our code's correctness via exhaustiveness.
-- And the compiler translated that all to tiny, performant code.
+- The compiler translated that all to tiny, performant output.

 I'm really excited about Reason. 😄 It has a delightful type system and is backed by a decades-old optimizing compiler tool chain.
 I'd love to